-1. Introduction
+BRITISH PHARMACOLOGICAL SOCIETY

+Disciplinary Procedure

+1 INTRODUCTION
-1.1.
-The British Pharmacological Society ("Society") is a charity with a mission to promote and advance the whole spectrum of pharmacology.
-We are a friendly and collaborative global community.

-1.2.
-As such, the purpose of this Procedure is to enable the Society to protect its reputation should any Members fail to maintain sufficient standards of professional or relevant personal conduct including any breach of the Society's codes of conduct.

-1.3.
-The Society's Council has the duty to oversee all disciplinary decisions to ensure that the principles of fairness and natural justice are followed.
-The Council has ultimate responsibility for disciplinary matters as part of its responsibility for the Society's governance.
-This responsibility shall be delegated to a Disciplinary Panel (in accordance with the requirements of Rule 3.6.2 of the Society's Rules).

-1.4.
-The President shall retain oversight of any disciplinary process undertaken in accordance with this Procedure.
+- 1.1 The British Pharmacological Society ("BPS") is a charity with a mission to promote and advance the whole spectrum of pharmacology.
+We are a friendly and collaborative global community. - 1.2 As such, the purpose of this Procedure is to enable BPS to protect its reputation should any Members fail to maintain sufficient standards of professional or relevant personal conduct including any breach of BPS's codes of conduct. - 1.3 BPS's Council oversees all disciplinary decisions.
+The Council has ultimate responsibility for disciplinary matters as part of its responsibility for BPS's governance.
+This responsibility shall be delegated to a Disciplinary Panel (in accordance with the BPS's Rules). - 1.4 The President shall retain oversight of any disciplinary process undertaken in accordance with this Procedure.
 In the event that the President is conflicted on the matter in question the President-Elect shall perform this role.
-Therefore, any reference to the President in this Procedure should also be read as including the President-Elect.

-1.5.
-The President may order any process under this Procedure to be suspended at any stage should the courts, any appropriate regulator, or a Member's employer commence proceedings against a Member on the same or related grounds.

-1.6.
-Note that the Society seeks to protect complainants from victimisation or harassment as a result of bringing a complaint.
-The Society will, where possible, investigate all complaints received by it in confidence and protect the identity of the complainant if a complainant wishes to remain anonymous.
+Therefore, any reference to the President in this Procedure should also be read as including the President-Elect. - 1.5 The President may order any process under this Procedure to be suspended at any stage should the courts, any appropriate regulator, or a Member's employer commence proceedings against a Member on the same or related grounds. - 1.6 BPS seeks to protect complainants from victimisation or harassment as a result of bringing a complaint.
+BPS may take measures to avoid victimisation and harassment as it deems appropriate including concealing the identity of any party including complainants and witnesses; redacting personal data or any other information relating to any party from a claim, witness statement, or any other document; and/or making recommendations to relevant employers that measures should be put in place within a workplace to prevent victimisation or harassment.
+However, the necessity of any such measures should be balanced against the interest of informing Members of complaints against them in sufficient detail to enable them to respond to them.
+As such, anonymity may not always be maintained if an allegation is referred to a Disciplinary Panel.

-2. Misconduct
+2 MISCONDUCT

-2.1.
-For the purposes of this Disciplinary Procedure, misconduct covers any behaviour by a Member which the Council shall in its reasonable discretion consider to be seriously injurious to the reputation or interests of the Society.
-Such behaviour may include (but is not limited to):

-2.1.1. undertaking any clinical practice or scientific research in a manner that is deemed unacceptable, including as determined by reference to any guidelines published by any regulatory body in the UK from time to time;

-2.1.2. involvement in commercial fraud or malpractice;

-2.1.3. academic offences such as research fraud or plagiarism;
+- 2.1 For the purposes of this Disciplinary Procedure, misconduct covers any behaviour by a Member which the Council shall in its reasonable discretion consider to be seriously injurious to the reputation or interests of BPS.
+Such behaviour may include (but is not limited to): - 2.1.1 undertaking any clinical practice or scientific research in a manner that is deemed unacceptable, including as determined by reference to any guidelines published by any regulatory body in the UK from time to time; - 2.1.2 involvement in commercial fraud or malpractice; - 2.1.3 academic offences such as research fraud or plagiarism;